-CBR services shall not exceed 720 hours (2,880 1/4 hours units) per recipient per POC year unless approval is given by OCDD Central Office.
+CBR services shall not exceed 720 hours (2,880 1/4 hours units) per recipient per Plan of Care year.

-CBR services cannot be provided or billed for during the same hours on the same day as: Day Habilitation, Supported Employment models, Prevocational Services, Transportation for Habilitation Services, Professional Services, Individual and Family Support-Day/Night/Shared, Skilled Nursing services, or Community Integration and Development.
+CBR services cannot be provided or billed for during the same hours on the same day as: Day Habilitation, Supported Employment models, Employment-Related Training, Transportation for Habilitation Services, Professional Services, Individual and Family Support-Day/Night/Shared, Skilled Nursing services, or Community Integration and Development.

-Both the recipient and a direct service worker must be present for the provider to bill for this service.
+Both the recipient and the direct service worker must be present for the provider to bill for this service.

 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for Rate and Billing Code information.)
+(See Appendix E for Rate and Billing Code information)